 Inspired by the recent founding of the Funding Exchange in New York, our founders wanted to birth to a foundation that would support small, grassroots organizations working for peace, human rights, and economic justice.
 They wanted the foundation to be held accountable to the communities it served, and to provide a way to hold activist organizations accountable to those communities.
-That thinking led to the launch of our community-led grantmaking committee, which makes all funding decisions for Chinook.
+That thinking led to the launch of our community-led grantmaking committee, and now Giving Project, which makes all funding decisions for Chinook.

 Throughout the 1990’s Chinook Fund took a chance on providing seed money to many critical movements and organizations.
 When it was controversial to fund LGBTQ organizations after Amendment 2 was passed, Chinook led the way in providing grants to those organizing in response.
 When it was considered risky to fund groups organizing undocumented immigrants, Chinook was the first to lend its support.
-Chinook provided the first start-up grant, technical assistance, and consistent funding during the early years of many leading social change organizations in the state, including Colorado Progressive Coalition, 9 to 5 Colorado, Padres Unidos, Land Rights Council, Compañeros, Centro Humanitario and many more.
+Chinook provided the first start-up grant, technical assistance, and consistent funding during the early years of many leading social change organizations in the state, including Colorado Progressive Coalition (now COPA), 9 to 5 Colorado, Padres Unidos, Land Rights Council, Compañeros, Centro Humanitario and many more.

 While Chinook Fund had long recognized racism as one of the most dangerous and pervasive barriers to social justice in our society, in 2002 the organization embarked on an intentional journey to look inward and examine the impacts of racism on every aspect of the organization and Chinook’s work.
 Though Chinook started with race, the community quickly realized that they could not understand oppression without also talking about sexism, classism, heterosexism, ableism, etc. This process was transformational for the organization and brought a diverse group of leaders at every level.